cmergny/dotfiles/notes.md

 # Decorators
 It's a way to modify existing function.
 It's like if you do the function of a function. modified_fct = decorator(old_fct)

+# Pacman repo
+sudo nano /etc/pacman.conf
+to include other repos uncomment the line AND the header.

+# Steam
+install from multilib repo pacman if font is not displayed:
+Try installing lib32-fontconfig, ttf-liberation
+## Proton
+Proton is by default in steam just need to activate it in settings, steam play.
+Rivals:
+PROTON_USE_WINED3D11=1 %command%